Aleksandar Vučić: Relations with Russia

-Vučić has maintained traditional good relations between Serbia and Russia, and his government refused to enact sanctions on Russia, following the crisis in Ukraine and the Annexation of Crimea.
+Vučić has maintained traditional good relations between Serbia and Russia, and his government refused to enact sanctions on Russia, following the start of the Russo-Ukrainian war.
 Vučić has repeatedly announced that Serbia will remain committed to its European integration, but also maintain historic relations with Russia.

-"We have proven our sincere and friendly attitude to Russia by being one of the European countries that refused to impose sanctions on Russia," Vučić said after meeting with Russian Prime Minister Dmitry Medvedev.
+"We have proven our sincere and friendly attitude to Russia by being one of the European countries that refused to impose sanctions on Russia," Vučić said after meeting with Russian prime minister Dmitry Medvedev.
 "Serbia will continue pursuing this policy in the future."

-During Vučić’s mandate, Serbia has continued to expand its economic ties with Russia, especially by increasing Serbian exports to Russia.
-In early 2016, after a meeting with the Russian Deputy Prime Minister Dmitry Rogozin, Vučić announced the possibility of Serbia boosting its military cooperation with Russia by purchasing Russian missile systems.
+During Vučić's mandate, Serbia has continued to expand its economic ties with Russia, especially by increasing Serbian exports to Russia.
+In early 2016, after a meeting with the Russian deputy prime minister Dmitry Rogozin, Vučić announced the possibility of Serbia boosting its military cooperation with Russia by purchasing Russian missile systems.

-In December 2017, Vučić made an official visit to the Russian Federation for the first time as the President of Serbia.
-He expressed his gratefulness to Russia for protecting Serbian national interests, and stated that: "Serbia will never impose sanctions on the Russian Federation (in relation to the international sanctions during the Ukrainian crisis)".
+In December 2017, Vučić made an official visit to the Russian Federation for the first time as the president of Serbia.
+He expressed his gratefulness to Russia for protecting Serbian national interests, and stated that: "Serbia will never impose sanctions on the Russian Federation (in relation to the international sanctions during the Russo-Ukrainian War)".
 During his visit, he focused on strengthening cooperation in the field of military industry and energy.

-On 25 February 2022, Vučić said Serbia would not impose sanctions against Russia during the 2022 Russian-Ukraine War.
+On 25 February 2022, Vučić said Serbia would not impose sanctions against Russia during the Russian invasion of Ukraine.

+On 24 February 2024, Croatian foreign minister Gordan Grlić-Radman described Vučić as a Russian "satellite" in the Balkans during an interview on N1, adding that Vucic must decide whether to side with Russia or the European Union "because it is impossible and uncomfortable sitting on two chairs at the same time."
+Vučić denied the allegation, saying that Grlić-Radman "brutally interferes in the internal affairs of Serbia, but as usual he lies and insults the Serbian people and threatens its citizens."
+The Serbian foreign ministry issued a note of protest saying that it expected Croatian officials to "refrain from statements that represent interference in the internal affairs of Serbia and will lead a policy of reconciliation and good-neighborly relations between the two states."

+On 24 February 2025, Vučić took responsibility and apologised after Serbia voted in favour of a United Nations General Assembly resolution calling Russia an aggressor state over its invasion of Ukraine.
+Vučić attributed Serbia's vote to his being "tired" and having "too many things (to deal with)", adding that Serbia was originally slated to abstain.

+On 11 June 2025, Vučić made his first visit to Ukraine since the Russian invasion to attend a summit in Odesa hosted by Ukrainian president Volodymyr Zelenskyy.
+During the visit, Vučić said he supported Ukraine's territorial integrity.